 State Senator Dick Kelsey becomes the first candidate in the Republican primary to sign the Taxpayer Protection Pledge in Kansas’ Fourth Congressional District.
 ATR strongly encourages all candidates in this race to make the same commitment to Taxpayers.
 Rep. Todd Tiahrt, the current officeholder, is looking to replace retiring Sen. Sam Brownback as Kansas’ other U.S. Senator.

 It appears that whoever wins the GOP nomination will ultimately win the general election.
-Cook Political Report rates this district as "Likely R" with a PVI of R +14
+Cook Political Report rates this district as "Likely R" with a PVI of R +14.
+Rep Tiahrt won his previous two elections with 64% of the vote in 2006 and 2008.

 For ATR’s official statement on the Sen. Kelsey signing the Pledge, check below the fold.